johnfairh/site/swift_source_basics.md

 ## Toolchain

-**this does not seem to install SourceKit properly, investigating...**

 *I gratefully followed [Sam Symon's path](https://samsymons.com/blog/exploring-swift-part-2-installing-custom-toolchains/).*

 Here, a *toolchain* is the collection of useful build products bundled up in a